bluefroguk1/empire-dump/content/Wiki/Magic Items/Weapons & Armour.md

 *All weapons must be a phys-rep of a weapon
 *Some categories require you to use a set grip to [[Fight]] with the weapon
-* All weapons, bows, arrows, shields and armour, must be checked by a member of the Profound Decisions weapon checking team There are six basic weapon categories in Empire.
+* All weapons, bows, arrows, shields and armour, must be checked by a member of the Profound Decisions weapon checking team There are six [[Basic]] weapon categories in Empire.
 Any character can wield a dagger or a one‑handed weapon but they must purchase the Weapon Master skill to use anything larger.
 Weapon categories are also important for Enchantments.
 One-handed spears, polearms, and pikes require you to use a set grip when fighting with the weapon.
 These grips are set for a combination of safety and play balance.
 You don’t have to carry the weapon like this when you are not fighting, but you must use the Mandated grip throughout any fight where you use the weapon.
 All weapons in Empire must be a phys-rep of an actual weapon - an object commonly used in battle.
 LRP-safe versions of common household objects like pans or gardening tools like shovels cannot be used as weapons.
 All weapons, bows, arrows, shields and armour, must be checked by a member of the Profound Decisions Weapon checking team before they are used at our [[Events]].
 They check every item to ensure that the design, construction and condition of it is suitable for use at our events.
 If they are not satisfied that an item is safe for use then you must secure the item in the OOC area and may not use it at the event.